The “Baby” Coal Mines of Lambton-Waratah

 The North Lambton Colliery was one of the bigger “baby” mines.
 It was located near the underground water reservoir on Newcastle Road and ceased operation in 1924.
 Photo from Sydney Mail, 8 August 1923.

 A map from a 1923 real estate poster shows 15 “baby” coal mines in just a two square kilometre area of Lambton and Waratah.
-University of Newcastle, Special Collections.
+University of Newcastle, Living Histories.

 The article above was first published in the August 2022 edition of The Local.